Sustainability at Bidfood

 2045 net zero carbon target

 We’ve mapped our carbon footprint across all scopes (1, 2 and 3) and our intended emissions reduction trajectory includes both medium and long term targets.
 These align with max 1.5°C warming for scopes 1 and 2, and well below 2°C for Scope 3.
 Our ambition is to have reduced absolute carbon emissions by at least 90% by 2045, with the residual offset, which is a science-based approach toward achieving net zero.
-To see how we’re progressing with carbon reduction, please have a look at our latest sustainability report.
+To see how we’re progressing with carbon reduction, please have a look at our latest sustainability report below.
 Download a copy of our carbon reduction plan here.

 Food waste reduction